 - 6253.
 Curriculum and Teaching Reading I (3).
-Pr., alternative students only, must be taken concurrently with READ 6254.
+Pr.
+Alternative students only, Co-req.
+READ 6254.
 An introduction to the teaching of reading.
 This course focuses on beginning reading acquisition and instruction and is designed for students who have not had reading education courses at the undergraduate-level. - 6254.
 Curriculum and Teaching Reading II (3).
-Pr., alternative students only, must be taken concurrently with READ 6253.
+Pr.
+Alternative students only, Co-req.
+READ 6253.
 A critical study of the teaching of reading.
 This course focuses on expanding reading acquisition and instruction and is designed for students who have not had undergraduate reading education classes.
 Extensive field experiences will be provided. - 6255.
 Advanced Curriculum and Teaching Reading (3).
-This course is designed for teachers who have had undergraduate reading education courses and who wish to deepen their understanding of readingprocesses and reading instruction.
-It provides a critical study in theory, reading acquisition, assessment and instruction. - 6353.
+This course is designed for teachers who have had undergraduate reading education courses and who wish to deepen their understanding of reading processes and reading instruction.
+It provides a critical study in theory, reading acquisition, assessment, and instruction. - 6353.
 Teaching Reading with Children's Books (3).
-Pr., graduate standing.
+Pr.
+Graduate standing.
 Emphasizes a literature approach to the teaching of reading.
 Examines a wide variety of reading materials and media.
 Extensive field experiences provided for alternative students. - 6400.
-Historical and Current Trends in Reading(3).
-Pr., graduate standing.
+Historical and Current Trends in Reading (3).
+Pr.
+Graduate standing.
 The history of reading instruction as well as current issues and trends are discussed.
 This course provides students with an understanding of the role of research in developing methods and strategies for teaching reading. - 6553.
 Assessment and Intervention in Reading Instruction (3).
 Assessment and instruction designed for students of all ages who are experiencing reading difficulties is discussed.
 Data from multiple assessments are used to implement instruction for a case study. - 6563.
 Content Area Literacy (3).
 Effective reading instruction in the content areas discussed.
 Emphasis on materials and techniques of critical reading skills relating to content areas. - 6914.
 Practicum in Reading (3).
-Pr., departmental approval.
+Pr.
+Departmental approval.
 Opportunity to apply the knowledge gained from reading education course work.
 Emphasis on providing literacy service to students in reading intervention programs at a variety of levels. - 6915.
 Practicum in Reading II (3).
-Pr., departmental approval.
+Pr.
+Departmental approval.
 Opportunity to apply the knowledge gained from reading education course work.
 Emphasis on providing literacy service to students in reading intervention programs at a variety of levels. - 6924.
 Organization and Supervision of Reading Programs (3).
-Pr., departmental approval.
+Pr.
+Departmental approval.
 Provides supervised experiences for advanced reading students in applying knowledge acquired in previous courses.
 Students are involved in a mentoring relationship with other teachers in a reading program. - 7982.
 Master's Comprehensive Examination for Reading Teachers (0).
-Pr., departmental approval.
+Pr.
+Departmental approval.
 Comprehensive examination covering material from professional courses.